 Colin also likes to make movies!
 His first feature film, Lost Creek, was released in 2018 and stars a cast of all-NCCL students!
 It's available to watch, and NCCL itself has a cameo role in the film!

 Colin is so excited to be a part of the NCCL family, and is looking forward to working with students and parents alike this coming school year.

-Jordan is an alumna of the University of Colorado, Boulder, where she graduated with a bachelor's degree in "everything liberal artsy."
+Jordan is an alumna of the University of Colorado, Boulder, where she graduated with degrees in political science and women & gender studies.
 It was there as a student assistant at the University of Colorado Foundation that she discovered an energy for fundraising and stewardship in schools.
 She comes to us most recently from Rhode Island, where she worked in development and alumni relations at a Quaker school in Providence.
 A South Jersey native, Jordan is grateful to be able to spend time with her nieces, Savannah, Bo Jordan, and Lane.
-She can frequently be seen driving to Vermont with her boyfriend, watching the Phillies, reading a book or working on a craft.
+She can frequently be seen driving to Vermont, watching the Phillies, reading a book or working on a craft.
 She has a Certificate in Non-Profit Management from the University of Delaware and is pursuing a Master's degree in Educational Leadership with a focus on Social and Emotional Learning.

 Kate has a B.A. in Elementary Education with a minor in Women’s Studies from the University of Delaware.
 She was a social worker for an agency called Independent Living Inc. before returning to school to get her education degree.
 She taught at NCCL from 1991-1997 and returned in 2006.